ashrafali46/Laravel-Broadcasting-Real-Time-Notification-App/README.md

 cd real-time-notification-app
 docker-compose up -d nginx mysql laravel-echo-server redis
 ```
-From the browser, go to http: // localhost.
-Then open a new tab to go to http: // localhost / add-notification.
-Back to http: // localhost.
+From the browser, go to http://localhost Then open a new tab to go to http://localhost/add-notification.
+Back to http://localhost.

 ![oguzcandemircan.com - laravel broadcasting](https://oguzcandemircan.com/assets/posts/5/notification-example.png)